FAQs by Topic:

 - How did CMS develop TEAM?

-TEAM is informed by lessons learned from earlier CMS Innovation Center episode-based payment models, feedback from a July 2023 Request for Information, and consultation with several stakeholders, including providers, health systems, and thought leaders in the field.
-Additionally, final policies were also informed through public comments received during the rulemaking process.
+CMS created TEAM using lessons learned from earlier CMS Innovation Center episode-based payment models such as the Bundled Payments for Care Improvement Advanced (BPCI Advanced) and Comprehensive Care for Joint Replacement Models, feedback from a July 2023 Request for Information, and consultation with several stakeholders, including providers, health systems, and thought leaders in the field.
+Additionally, CMS will use public comments received during the rulemaking process to inform any modifications to future policies.

-How will CMS address policies not finalized in the most recent final rule for TEAM or make changes to policies in the future?
+How will CMS address policies not yet finalized in a proposed rule for TEAM or make changes to policies in the future?

-CMS finalized the majority of TEAM’s policy proposals in the FY 2025 Hospital IPPS and LTCH PPS Final Rule as proposed in the notice of proposed rulemaking and finalized others with modifications.
-However, there are certain proposals that were not finalized, and CMS intends to undergo additional notice and comment rulemaking to propose new policies in the future before the model start date.
-Additionally, any potential changes to finalized policies before or during the model performance period would also undergo notice and comment rulemaking.
+There may be times that a proposed policy is not finalized or requires a modification, such as needing to further analyze a proposed policy before it is finalized.
+CMS finalized the majority of TEAM’s policy proposals in the FY 2025 Hospital Inpatient Prospective Payment Systems for Acute Care Hospitals (IPPS) and the Long-Term Care Hospital (LTCH) Prospective Payment Systems (PPS) Final Rule as proposed in the notice of proposed rulemaking and finalized others in the FY 2026 Hospital IPPS/LTCH PPS Final Rule.
+Additionally, any potential changes to finalized policies before or during the model performance period are subject to undergo notice and comment rulemaking.

 Eligibility